sevidmusic/Roady/README.md

 | `js` | This is where JavaScript files should be located. |
 | `output` | This is where PHP and HTML files should be located. |
 | `APPROPRIATE.SITE.AUTHORITY.json` | This file defines routes for a specific website. |

+Modules may define `output` to be displayed via Roady's UI in the form of `html` or `php` files.

+Modules may define `css` stylesheets and `javascript` files to define styles and implement additional functionality for a website.

 Modules may serve `php`, `html`, `css`, and `javascript`, in Response to a Request to a website via the Routes defined in a `json`